 Via della Moscova, 25, Milan www.locandaperbellini.it

-This Milanese bistro is very welcoming, with interiors in copper, slate and wengé wood, and was designed for a clientele who love regional dishes but curious to try them according to chef Perbellini’s reinterpretations.
+This Milanese bistro is very welcoming, with interiors in copper, slate and wengé wood, and was designed for a clientele who love regional dishes but are curious to try them according to chef Perbellini’s reinterpretations.
 The place is intimate and enveloping; an elegant and warm environment, with calibrated lights and an open kitchen for appetizers and desserts.

 Among the dishes on the menu, we mention the Fassona beef with egg and raw artichokes, veal with tuna sauce, onion mousse, bread with tomato, basil and pepper, risotto with saffron, goat cheese, and tomato with oregano, pasta, potatoes, escarole , burrata and black pepper, potato ravioli, cockerel and asparagus ragout, Milanese meat with bean flour, crispy bread and tomato mayonnaise.
 The raw materials are all of first quality and follow the seasonality.

 Average price: from 35 to 50 euros, excluding drinks.